 Thicker wood takes longer to both absorb and lose moisture.
 Quartersawn lumber will shrink and then expand about half as much as lumber that is flat-sawn.

 How to Prevent Wood Warping

 Green lumber should be stacked on stickers as soon as possible after sawing.
-Stickers are narrow strips of wood usually around 1”x1” laid between the layers of lumber to allow proper airflow and to help prevent rot.
-This improves air circulation between the boards, speeds drying, and prevents warping.
+Stickers are narrow strips of wood, usually around 1”x1”, laid between the layers of lumber to allow proper airflow and to help prevent rot.
+This improves air circulation between the boards, speeds up drying, and prevents warping.
 Applying an end sealer to the boards will reduce splitting.

 - The stickers (wood layer) must lay flat and be vertically aligned.

 - The lumber must rest flat on the foundation, concrete, not grass.

 - Heavy weights must be placed on top of the pile to help prevent warping.

 - The lumber needs to have plenty of ventilation.